-Age Doses 0-thru 2 months 1HB 3 thru 4 months of age 1 DTaP/DTP, 1 Polio, 1Hib, 1 or 2 HB 5 thru 6 months of age 2 DTaP/DTP, 2 Polio, 1 or more Hib, 2 or3 HB 7 thru 15 months of age 3 DTaP/DTP, 2 Polio, 1 or more Hib, 2 or 3 HB 12 thru 18 months of age Varicella (Chickenpox) 16-59 months of age 4 DTaP/DTP, 3 Polio, 1MMR, 3HB, 1 or more Hib 60 months to Kindergarten entry 4 DTaP/DTP, 3 Polio, 1 MMR, 3HB
+Age Doses 0-thru 2 months 1HB 3 thru 4 months of age 1 DTaP, 1 Polio, 1Hib, 1 or 2 HB 5 thru 6 months of age 2 DTaP, 2 Polio, 1 or more Hib, 2 or 3 HB 7 thru 15 months of age 3 DTaP, 2 Polio, 1 or more Hib, 2 or 3 HB 12 thru 18 months of age Varicella (Chickenpox) 16-59 months of age 4 DTaP, 3 Polio, 1MMR, 3HB, 1 or more Hib 60 months to Kindergarten entry 4 DTaP, 3 Polio, 1 MMR, 3HB

-Child and Adult Care Food Program (CACFP) Form: Accreditation Standard 5 B. 8,9, 10 D. 3
+Child and Adult Care Food Program (CACFP) Form:

+Accreditation Standard 5 B. 8,9, 10 D. 3

 Berkley participates in the federally funded Child and Adult Care Food Program (CACFP).
 CACFP is authorized at section 17 of the National School Lunch Act (42 U.S.C.
 1766).
 Program regulations are issued by the U.S. Department of Agriculture (USDA) under 7 CFR part 226.
 CACFP reimburses centers at free, reduced-price, or paid rates for eligible meals and snacks served to enrolled children, targeting benefits to those children most in need.
 As participants in the program Berkley must follow strict nutritional guidelines and is required to follow the rules and regulations of the CACFP.
-At Berkley children are provided breakfast, snack and lunch every day.
+At Berkley children are provided lunch and afternoon snack every day.
 Food choices are chosen based on the Child and Adult Care Food Program (CACFP) guidelines.
 Diet restrictions such as allergies are taken into account when documented by a physician.
 No food substitutions are allowed by CACFP without a medical food substitution Record.
 Berkley will provide Soy milk for children who may not have cow's milk however a Medical Food Substitution form must be completed by your physician.
 We have these on file at Berkley.
-If your child needs a food substitute please contact the director.
-Children with food allergies are provided with a substitute food, for example, if a child cannot eat meat then a bean or cheese protean may be substituted.
-Children are required to brush their teeth once day after lunch.
+If your child needs a food substitute, please contact the director.
+Children with food allergies are provided with a substitute food, for example, if a child cannot eat meat, then a bean or cheese protein may be substituted.
 Children wash their hands regularly throughout the day.
 Specific hand washing transition times are at the beginning of class when children arrive for the day, before each meal, after toileting or diapering and after coming in from outside.
 Staff members consistently share the importance and benefit of good health and hand washing with families in their classrooms.